sliceofcake/FunimationAssist/README.md

 Sometimes, anime series are too slow.
 Instead of wasting time trudging through them, just use this tool to speed them up a little bit.

 Why this works
 Recently [end of 2016, beginning of 2017], Funimation decided to redo their website and, for whatever reason, decided to use an HTML5 video player instead of their traditional Flash video player.
-This opened up Pandora's Box with regard to scripting that can be done by customers - abilities that were previous made difficult because the video was sitting behind Flash.
+This allows for customer scripting - abilities that were previous made difficult because the video was sitting behind Flash.

 Everything that could go wrong, within reason
 • Funimation could change the way they set up their video element, breaking this script